 But it's all true.

-Now, when are we ever going to ask the FBI?
+Now, when are we ever going to ask the FBI, again, not rank and file.

 I always want to make the distinction because it's not fair to rank and file.

-Remember, they pulled this, Comey pulled this out of the field offices.
+Comey pulled this out of the field offices.

-Because if they didn't try to verify it and corroborate it, and they still used it as the basis to get a Pfizer warrant to spy on a campaign associate of Trump, we know they didn't tell the court that Hillary paid for it.
+Because if they didn't try to verify it and corroborate it, and they still used it as the basis to get a FISA warrant to spy on a campaign associate of Trump, we know they didn't tell the court that Hillary paid for it.

 They knew it, but they didn't tell her.